arcum42/stardew-valley-mods/Stores Stock More Goods/README.md

 This has not been extensively tested, so use at your own risk.
 Prices are a bit haphazard, and I may very well end up adjusting them.

-This has now been converted over to use Content Patcher for 1.6 instead of the Shop Tile Framework, so if you had that installed from a previous version, you may remove it, unless anythigng else uses it.
+This has now been converted over to use Content Patcher for 1.6 instead of the Shop Tile Framework, so if you had that installed from a previous version, you may remove it, unless anything else uses it.